-The 8A34013 supports two serial ports.
-One is a dedicated I2C Master port used for loading configuration data at reset and the other is a configurable slave I2C or SPI port that can be used at any time after the reset sequence is complete to monitor and/or configure the device.
+The RC32614A supports one serial port.
+The signals on the port share the functions of an I2C Master port used for loading configuration data at reset, and a slave I2C port that can be used after the reset sequence is complete to monitor and/or configure the device.